Geal/langsec-2017-usenix-article/article.md

 or how many more bytes we need, or stop consuming if there was an error?
 You can then query this state machine for the information you want, and for data to write back to the network (in the case of a network protocol).
+If the code is not highly coupled, you could even rewrite function by function, since the Rust code can expose C compatible functions.
+Beware, though: take the time to write a correct internal API for Rust code, since at some point, you might stop exporting those functions and call the underlying functionality directly from Rust.

+fun thing to test when fuzzing: write code that uses both parsers, and that panics when they don't give the same output.

 Talk about replacing a C library with an API compatible Rust one